 The Private Managed Forest Land Act (Act) & Regulations place many requirements on the owners of private managed forest land.
 The Act also establishes mechanisms that may be used to ensure compliance with the requirements.
 The main mechanisms are consent agreements and compliance determinations.

-Consent Agreements: This blog post from 2017 describes the use of Consent Agreements.
-To date, Council has entered into 14 Consent Agreements with Owners.
+Consent Agreements: This blog post describes the use of Consent Agreements.
+To date, Council has entered into 18 Consent Agreements with Owners:

-Compliance Determinations: Council may determine whether or not a person contravened a provision of the Act or Regulations.
+Compliance Determinations: Council may determine whether or not an owner or a contractor, employee or agent of the owner contravened a provision of the Act or Regulations.
 A compliance determination follows a formal investigation.
 The process is set out in the Compliance Determinations Procedure Manual.

-For more information, see the link to the Compliance Determinations Decisions in the RESOURCES section below.
+For more information, see the link to the Compliance Determinations webpage in the RESOURCES section below.

 Some formal investigations lead to a decision of no contravention and are closed before a formal determination is carried out.